tremorris1999/speed-commerce/README.md

 # speed-commerce
-Hopeful web-app designed to be an E-Commerce site with incredible speed and instablility from non-production-ready tools
+Hopeful web-app designed to be an E-Commerce site with incredible speed and instablility from non-production-ready tools.
+You can track development progress via GitHub projects at [SpeedCommerce](https://github.com/users/tremorris1999/projects/3)